ChelseaGitonga/File-System/README.md

 # File-System
 ### Project Summary:
-fs (native node module) used to read and log the contents of a file and thereafter used to copy the contents of the read file into another file.
+fs (native node module) used to read and log the contents of a file(hello.txt) and thereafter used to copy the contents of the read file into another file(world.txt).
 ### fs methods used:
 - .readFileSync();
 - .copyFileSync();